opengeospatial/ogcapi-environmental-data-retrieval/README.md

 Summarizing these sections.
 EDR Query Patterns will be:
 - **1 - Position**: Retrieve data for point/position or identified location with n parameters at a time instant, or a timeseries, or a vertical profile for a time instant.
 - **2 - Area**:  Retrieve data within a polygon or rectangular tile/subset at a time instant, or a timeseries, or a vertical profile for a time instant.
-- **3 - Trajectory and Corridor**: Retrieve data along a 2D, 3D or4D trajectory or within a defined corridor around a trajectory.
+- **3 - Trajectory and Corridor**: Retrieve data along a 2D, 3D or 4D trajectory or within a defined corridor around a trajectory.

-- **4 - Ensembles**: Support for explicitly related ensembles of EDR resources.[Note: This will be in a later version]
+- **4 - Ensembles**: Support for explicitly related ensembles of EDR resources.
+[Note: This will be in a later version]

 These patterns would be accessed through endpoints like: